- Information for:

 - Faculty & Staff

-The Tiger Cage Business Idea Competition is held annually to identify and support innovative early stage product or services ideas created by Auburn University and Auburn University- Montgomery students.
+The Tiger Cage Business Idea Competition is held annually to identify and support innovative early-stage products or services ideas created by Auburn University students.

-A series of workshops, conducted by Auburn faculty, staff, entrepreneurs-in-residence, and other guest speakers, will be offered to assist students in preparing to compete in the event.
-Students will also have the ability to schedule individual coaching and mentoring sessions.
+A series of workshops, conducted by Auburn faculty, staff, entrepreneurs-in-residence, and other guest speakers, will be offered to assist you in preparing to compete in the event.
+You will also have the opportunity to schedule individual coaching and mentoring sessions.